Major ATC Issues Hit 22 US Airports, 8000 flights disrupted

 According to the FAA, the number of “triggers” — instances where an airport must reduce operations due to controller shortages — reached its highest level since the shutdown began at the start of the month.
 These shortages forced ground stops and delays at major airports in airports such as:

-On Thursday, over 6,000 flights were delayed, followed by 900-plus had been delayed on Friday morning.
+On Thursday, over 6,000 flights were delayed.
+900-plus had been delayed on Friday morning.
 The figure rose to around 5,000 fight delays on Saturday, and flight-tracking data indicated that over 8,000 flights were delayed nationwide by late evening on Sunday.
 The hardest-hit carriers included the big three airlines of the US, and the most popular budget carrier of the nation – Southwest Airlines.

 American Airlines Expands Summer 2026 Network With New Routes From New York and Dallas/Fort Worth